themill/wiz/doc/configuration.rst

 .. highlight:: shell

-Wiz configuration is fully customizable via :term:`TOML` configuration files and :ref:`plugins <plugins>`.
+The Wiz configuration is fully customizable via :term:`TOML` configuration files and :ref:`plugins <plugins>`.

 The following configuration file is used by default: